CharlesGillingham/CAudioUnits/README.md

 ##Usage

 ####Basic construction: CAudioUnit.h
 Audio units are ready to go as soon as they are initialized.
 They are constructed using "subtype name".
-All you have to do is connect them, e.g.
+All you have to do is connect them, e.g.<pre>
         auSynthesizer = [[CAudioInstrument alloc] initWithSubtype:@"Apple: DLSMusicDevice"];
         auEffect      = [[CAudioEffect alloc] initWithSubtype:@"Apple: AUPitch"];
-        auOutput      = [[CAudioOutput alloc] initWithSubtype:@"Apple: DefaultOutputUnit"];
+        auOutput      = [[CAudioOutput alloc] initWithSubtype:@"Apple: DefaultOutputUnit"];</pre>

 To get a list of available subtypes (to load into a menu, for example).
-(You can also use this check the correct spelling of the string.)
+(You can also use this check the correct spelling of the string.)<pre>
-        NSArray * subTypes = [CAudioOutput subtypeNames];
+        NSArray * subTypes = [CAudioOutput subtypeNames];</pre>

-To create a signal processing graph, just connect them using the outputUnit property:
+To create a signal processing graph, just connect them using the outputUnit property:<pre>
       auSynthesizer.outputUnit = auEffect;
-      auEffect.outputUnit = auOutput;
+      auEffect.outputUnit = auOutput;</pre>

 The graph is now rendering audio.
 Sending MIDI to the synthesizer will produce output at the speakers.
 (Every graph must contain an output unit to send audio to the speakers.)

 ####User interface: CAudioUnit+UI.h.
 Almost all audio units have a built in user interface.
-To load this into a window, use the viewController property.
+To load this into a window, use the viewController property.<pre>
-      synthViewC = auSynthesizer.viewController;
+      synthViewC = auSynthesizer.viewController;</pre>
-Add the view to a window:
+Add the view to a window:<pre>
-      [window setContentViewController:synthViewC]
+      [window setContentViewController:synthViewC]</pre>
-Add the view to an NSBox
+Add the view to an NSBox:<pre>
-      [nsBox setContentView:synthViewC.view];
+      [nsBox setContentView:synthViewC.view];</pre>
 You may need to retain a pointer to the view controller to keep ARC from deallocating it.